musteresel/musteresel.github.io/about.md

 ---

 My name is Daniel Jour.
 Before I got married you'd call me Daniel Oertwig, though.
-I'm an enthusiastic hobby programmer with more than 10 years of experience.
-I've a B.Sc. in Aerospace Computer Science and am currently finishing my M.Sc in Computer Science.
+I'm a freelance software engineer and an enthusiastic hobby programmer with more than 20 years of experience.
+I've a M.Sc in Computer Science and a
+B.Sc. in Aerospace Computer Science.
 I've stumbled over (and into) all kinds of technologies, tools and stuff.

 Apart from Computer Science and Programming related stuff I really